 What is Voice Search Optimization?

 Voice search optimization tailors your content to rank for spoken queries made through virtual assistants like Siri, Alexa, and Google Assistant.
-It focuses on conversational keywords and direct answers.
+It.

 What is Voice Search Optimization?